Costco's Retail Innovation Craze

 With the globalization of the retail economy, it's easy for any of the largest U.S. retail companies with ambition and financial backing to open up shop in international markets.
 Consequently, barring an economy-busting international incident, there was little doubt Costco would achieve its aggressive international expansion goals.

 There was, however, a big question about whether the counterintuitively innovative Costco retailing strategies would create the same kind of fanatic Costco Craze outside U.S. borders.
 Target's exit from Canada in 2015, Tesco's complete shutdown of its U.S. Fresh and Easy chain, and Walmart's store closings in Brazil in 2016 serve as cautionary tales for global retailers.

 While any retail chain can bully its way into a global retail market, there's no guarantee the competition will be crushed under the weight of megachain size and annual income.
-In the age of empowered (and culturally loyal), there's no such thing as "too big to fail."
+In the age of empowered (and culturally loyal) customers, there's no such thing as "too big to fail."

 Innovations Fueling the Costco Craze

 What is Costco doing right when they enter foreign territory that other global retailers aren't?
 The answer lies, in part, in the CNBC documentary "The Costco Craze."
 It revealed information generally unknown to consumers such as how Costco's markup compares to other retailers, how Costco buyers pick toys, and how Costco's influence has changed wine marketing globally.